emmastrand/Kenya_SamakiSalama/FishLandings/scripts/Analysis.md

 ## Potential dataset issues

 **Notes**:
 - Modified traps were only recorded in February.. is this a problem?
+The month of June for unmodified traps might be influencing some of these conclusions.. can we make that claim across all months?
 - Circle back to triple check the number of fish column in the QC script.
+- Make sure trap type names have been changed/edited as needed in QC script.
+- Will need a sanity check on reality of total catch values

 ## Goal